patchandpray/serverless-msg-api/README.md

 ## Use the msg API using POST and GET

-!!
-Be sure to validate your email address that you specified in env\_config.yml.
+**Be sure to validate your email address that you specified in env\_config.yml.**

 Go to your Email.

 Verify your Email address so that it can be uses with SES.

-use `make post` for posting a message using the msg api use `make get` for getting all messages for your email address
+* use `make post` for posting a message using the msg api
+* use `make get` for getting all messages for your email address

 ## Notes